 Student chapters must apply and be approved by a vote of the APSE executive committee.
 A prospective chapter must secure:

 • A list of officers or potential officers.
-A proposed president for the chapter must be in place at time of application.
-It is recommended each chapter include a vice president and a secretary/treasurer.
+A proposed president for the chapter must be in place at the time of application.
+It is recommended that each chapter include a vice president and a secretary/treasurer.

 • An essay stating why you seek to establish an APSE student chapter and what you hope to achieve through affiliation with APSE.
 The essay should include details about the adviser’s involvement in the student chapter and also note any professional APSE members who have indicated their willingness to participate in your chapter.